jbmathisen/jbmathisen/README.md

 ## Background

-15 years across strategy, communication, and design.
-8 of those at BCG Design Studios as the sole Nordic creative strategist — proposals, leadership presentations, training, mostly as the first person in the room before the designers took over.
+15+ years across strategy, communication, and design.
+The through-line has been the same: take something complex and make it work.

-Now building tools, taking Upwork projects, and figuring out what comes next.
+Now building tools, both for fun and professionally (believe it or not).

 <br>